JustWaveThings/todo_project/README.md

 ### Initial Planning Thoughts

 - Nothing crazy fancy, UI or in functionality.
-Going for an MVP.
+Going to *try* for an MVP.
 - Keep working towards goal of modular, reusuable code that for the most part is SOLID - with the main focus on Single Responsibility (S) and Loose Coupling (D)
 - Implement a pub/sub architecture design / design pattern in this project
 - Build with Webpack
 - First time working with local storage - review docs
 - Review modal examples -- apply to project

-### Properties to include in ToDo object
+### Properties to include in the main 'ToDo object'

-- record key/hash (md5 hash library)
+- record key/hash (UUID Library)
 - title
 - description
 - due date (using date libary)